zsabbagh/dd2480-assignment-3/README.md

 **Zakaria**
 - `red_black_tree`, including `fix_insert` and `delete_fixup`, was previously 0% tested, with other words it did not even show up when the tests were run.
 Now the tests cover more than 70% of the entire code, i.e. all of the class methods.

+**Einar**
+- `knuth_morris_pratt` had 90% branch coverage, with one branch missing being tested.
+That branch was a while-loop within the making of the pi table.
+To enter the while-loop a specific condition must be met for the input pattern, there have to appear two identical letters in a row, followed by a letter that does not match.
+After creating the test case with the input parameter text being `aaaaaaa` and pattern being `aabb` the test coverage increased to 100%

 ## Self-assessment: Way of working